DamnWidget/SublimePySide/README.markdown

 Sublime PySide adds Qt support for Sublime Text 2 on Python.

-Python support is build for PySide only.
+Python support is build for PySide and PyQt4 as well.
 This has been tested on Linux and Mac OSX

 Copyright (C) 2012 Oscar Campos <oscar.campos@member.fsf.org>